Bummed: Overview

 Musically, the sound of Bummed has been described as Madchester and psychedelic funk.
-Author Dave Thompson, in his book Alternative Rock (2000), said it sounded like the "missing link between post-punk and the burgeoning baggy scene"; he compared Ryder's vocals to that of Fall frontman Mark E. Smith, recommended that Day should audition for Siouxsie and the Banshees, and suggested Bez and Wheelan "send their résumés to Adam Ant".
+Author Dave Thompson, in his book Alternative Rock (2000), said it sounded like the "missing link between post-punk and the burgeoning baggy scene"; he compared Ryder's vocals to that of Fall frontman Mark E. Smith, recommended that Day should audition for Siouxsie and the Banshees, and suggested Bez and Whelan "send their résumés to Adam Ant".
 Ryder said it had a fuller sound when compared to Squirrel and G-Man Twenty Four Hour Party People Plastic Face Carnt Smile (White Out), building off the progression from "24 Hour Party People".
 Referring to the origin of the album's name, Whelan recalled that "'Bummed', was a saying at the time.
 Shaun used to say he was out all night and he bummed her all night long, a slang word for sex.
 I didn't even know what the album was called until it came out."
 Ryder said he used the term for the album intentionally to be "offensive and we thought loads of people would take it the wrong way".

 In his biography of the band, Shaun Ryder: Happy Mondays, Black Grape & Other Traumas, author Mick Middles said the public overlooked its intent, theorising that it could be used in varying contexts: "from the more obvious cadging (e.g. he bummed a fag from his mate) to scrounging a room for the night (e.g. he bummed a carpet)".
 The 1970 film Performance became a big influence on the band, with Ryder directly lifting lines of dialogue for lyrics or being inspired by some of the scenes in it.
 He would mix in slang words he had heard while shifting ecstasy.
 Ryder was expected to have finished writing the lyrics to the songs in the months prior to recording; by the time recording was nearly done, he had lyrics for less than half of the album.
 It prompted him to finish the other half in the final few days of the sessions.